turingschool/backend-curriculum-site/module2/lessons/http_yykm_1.md

 **Answer the following questions in your notebook:**

-1. For the response we generated, identify each part of the request line.
+1. For the response we generated, identify each part of the status line.
 1. Identify the headers we sent in the response.
 1. Identify the response body.